aboutcode-org/purldb/matchcode-toolkit/README.rst

 or built into a wheel and then installed:
 ::

+  pip install flot
-  python setup.py bdist_wheel # The built wheel will be in the dist/ directory pip install matchcode_toolkit-*-py3-none-any.whl
+  flot --wheel --sdist # The built wheel will be in the dist/ directory pip install matchcode_toolkit-*-py3-none-any.whl